q2a-projects/q2a-tag-descriptions/README.md

 ## Description
 this plugin allows adding Tag Description for **Question2Answer**. this plugin was originally developed by Gideon Greenspan in [plugin development tutorial](http://www.question2answer.org/plugins-tutorial.php).
-I just added a few features that seemed to be necessary.
+I just added a few cool features:

-## New Features
+#### New Features
 - adding Title while editing tag description(it will use this title instead of description in tag link's title attribute)
 - adding Icon while editing tag description(icon image will show up inside tag links, it's size can be set in admin options page)
 - it supports HTML in tag description(can be disabled in plugin option page)